m1ra-k/CURSEANDCURE/README.md

 --> There is an optional part after healing the second patient Lilith hints at, where you can check in on Hilda at the tavern.
 Go see if there's anything new there!

+--> Speaking of after the second patient... it goes from evening to night.
+So a lot of people aren't outside anymore.
+Where could they be?

+--> Wow... bump sound effects when you bump into something!
+Small details.

 ## References
 The overworld character sprites heavily reference the video game *OMORI*'s.